The Jesus Rolls: Plot

-They discover that Jean has a son, Jack, who is getting out of prison the next day; Petey and Quintana pick him up.
-The three of them go to a cabin in the woods where Marie is waiting, and they have breakfast together.
-Jack then engages in sex with Marie, while Quintana and Petey go fishing.
+They discover that Jean's son, Jack is getting out of prison the next day, so Petey and Quintana pick him up.
+The three go to a cabin in the woods where Marie is waiting, and have breakfast.
+Jack has sex with Marie, while Quintana and Petey go fishing.

-Marie says they need more money so Jack asks for a gun so he can rob someone.
-Jack, Jesus and Petey go to a nearby house where his prison corrections officer lives, we hear a gunshot and then see Petey and Jesus running down the road.decide go to rob someone Jack knows; they steal another car and leave the city.
-At a gas station, Petey and Quintana read in a newspaper that they are wanted in the shooting of the officer; they steal a Smart car, and eventually pull over, for Marie to pee by a lake.
-At the side of the road, they find a muscle car belonging to some people who are on a boat at the lake.
-Quintana, Petey, and Marie steal the muscle, leaving the Smart behind.
-Later, the car loses control as the foundation comes loose.
-Despite Quintana's attempts to stop it, the brakes jam, and they crash, after which they realize that this was earlier Paul's but car, with a new paint- and body-job.
-(The story eventually reveals that the car had crashed because of the damage that had been inflicted upon it, earlier, at the chop shop.)
-With no options left—as the film ends—the trio start hitchhiking.
+The four of them go to rob a corrections officer Jack knows, who he shoots and has nothing, and then hovers outside while the other three flee.
+They steal another car and leave the city.
+At a gas station, Petey and Quintana read in a newspaper, that they are wanted in the shooting of the officer.
+They steal a smart car and eventually pull over for Marie to pee by a lake.
+At the side of the road is a muscle car that belongs to people boating there.

+Quintana, Petey, and Marie steal the car, leaving the smart car behind.
+Later, it loses control as the foundation comes loose, the brakes jam and they crash.
+After which they realize it was Paul's car from earlier with a new paint and body job.
+It crashed due to the damage that was inflicted on it in the chop shop.
+So, they start to hitchhike.